rileyhales/hydroinformatics/README.md

 ### geoprocessing.py
 Contains python functions for simple geoprocessing operatiosn you need to perform on netcdf formatted data.
 * ***rastermask_average_rasterio***: Uses the rasterio package to compute the average of a geotiff within the extents of a bounding shapefile.
 Intended to be used in conjunction with netcdf_to_geotiff.py
-* ***rastermask_average_gdal***: Uses the GDAL package to compute the average of a geotiff within the extents of a bounding shapefile.
+* ***rastermask_average_gdalwarp***: Uses the GDAL package to compute the average of a geotiff within the extents of a bounding shapefile.
 Intended to be used in conjunction with netcdf_to_geotiff.py

 ### netcdf_to_geotiff.py
 Contains functions for taking netcdfs and creating geotiffs out of them in the following permutations: